USPS Under Fire After Westchester Mail Dumped In The Woods

 For the USPS, it’s the latest snafu in the suburbs where many people complain about the quality of their mail service.

 “I had a lot of missing mail.
-It was really terrible!”
-Somers resident Wendy Giannetta told CBS2’s Tony Aiello.
+It was really terrible,” Somers resident Wendy Giannetta told CBS2’s Tony Aiello.

 As summer ended, Giannetta noticed that there were many days where letters and bills never arrived.
-Several were missing from her utility company NYSEG.
+Several were missing from her utility company, NYSEG.

-“I was getting late charges and I was threatened by NYSEG to shut off my electricity!”
+“I was getting late charges and I was threatened by NYSEG to shut off my electricity,” she said.

 After many in Somers Chase complained, investigators found dozens of pieces of mail had been dumped in the woods at the edge of the community subdivision.

 “It’s crazy.
-There’s no reason for it!”
-Giannetta added.
+There’s no reason for it,” Giannetta added.

-The post office is in the business of delivering information, but in this case, they haven’t been particularly interested in releasing any information about the ongoing investigation.
+The post office is in the business of delivering information, but in this case, it hasn’t been particularly interested in releasing any information about the ongoing investigation.

-A spokesman says if an employee is charged for dumping the mail, the public will hear about it from the U.S. Attorney’s office.
+A spokesman said if an employee is charged for dumping the mail, the public will hear about it from the U.S. Attorney’s Office.

 “This type of alleged behavior is not tolerated and the overwhelming majority of our postal services employees are honest, hardworking and trustworthy individuals who would never consider engaging in any type of criminal behavior,” USPS statement in a statement.